AbhinavA10/ML-courses/Building-DL-Model-TF/README.md

 ## The RNN Model
 - tool for modelling sequential data
 - remembers state/context/previous analysis
-- the state recurrs back in as an input
+- the state recurs back in as an input

 ![](./imgs/rnn_model.png)